 - Atomic emission spectroscopy: This involves the transfer of energy from the ground state to an excited state.
 The electronic transition can be explained in atomic emission.

-- Atomic absorption spectroscopy: For absorption to take place there should be identical energy difference between the lower and higher energy levels.
+- Atomic absorption spectroscopy: For absorption to take place there should be identical energy differences between the lower and higher energy levels.
 The atomic absorption spectroscopy principle uses the fact that the free electrons generated in an atomizer can absorb radiation at specific frequency.
 It quantifies the absorption of ground-state atoms in the gaseous state.

 - Atomic fluorescence spectroscopy: This is a combination of atomic emission and atomic absorption as it involves radiation of both excitation and de-excitation.